| What

 application of liquid emulsion to screens.
 First, degrease

-the screen with Kiwo Degreaser.
+the screen with VF Degreaser.
 Dry the screen taking care

 not to allow dust or dirt to adhere to the screen.
 This is

 critical to avoid pinholes.
-Next, lean the screen against
+Next, Hols the screen by hand or lean the screen against

 the sink back or wall in a near vertical position.
 Pour a